WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   4. verb(NORTH AMERICAN): act as an anchor for (a television program or sporting event). 担任（电视节目或体育赛事）的主播。

+- anecdotal

+  1. adjective: (of an account) not necessarily true or reliable, because based on personal accounts rather than facts or research.

+     _"while there was much anecdotal evidence there was little hard fact"_

 - anthropology

   1. noun: the study of human societies and cultures and their development.